 What is the Geological Society (GeoSoc) and how do I get involved?

-- The GeoSoc is the undergraduate organization open to all students (concentrators, secondaries, students who have taken EPS courses, and anyone else with an interest!).
+- The GeoSoc is the undergraduate organization open to all students (primary and joint-allied concentrators, secondaries, students who have taken EPS courses, and anyone else with an interest).
 The group organizes social activities throughout the year and is a great way to connect with fellow undergrads.
-To get involved reach out to this year’s officers Maddie Goldberg (email@example.com) and Elida Kocharian (firstname.lastname@example.org).
+To get involved, reach out to this year’s president, Caleb Fried (email@example.com).

 Where should I go for more information?

-- For general questions about the undergraduate experience in the EPS department, contact the Academic Programs Manager, Chenoweth Moffatt (email@example.com).
+- For general questions about the undergraduate experience in the EPS department, contact the Academic Programs Manager, Campbell Halligan (firstname.lastname@example.org).

-- If you would like to get in touch with current undergraduates or recent graduates, contact Chenoweth, who can share the email addresses of students who have indicated their willingness and excitement to provide insight into the student experience, advice about classes, etc.
+- If you would like to get in touch with current undergraduates or recent graduates, contact Campbell, who can share the email addresses of students who have indicated their willingness and excitement to provide insight into the student experience.